 We used generalized linear mixed models (GLMM) to examine how patterns of range shifts were related to regional variation and species’ traits defined below.
-All GLMM models were run in R using a logit link function in the ‘lme4’ package.
-Species was included as a random effect and model performance was assessed by AIC values.
-First we used GLMMs to evaluate what factors were associated with range shifts.
-Widespread species were not included in these analyses.
+All GLMM models used a logit link and were run in R with the ‘lme4’ package.
+Species was included as a random effect and model performance was assessed by AIC.
+We first used GLMMs to evaluate what factors were associated with whether a range shift occurred or not (as a binary variable).
+Widespread species (n = ?) were excluded from this analysis.
 We defined 12 models comprised of a null model (intercept only) and all additive combinations and one-way interactions between 3 categorical explanatory variables: (1) Limit (upper or lower elevation range limit), (2) Region (Lassen, Sequoia, Yosemite), and (3) Zone (low or high elevation species).
 Second, to resolve interaction effects associated with Zone, we then analyzed low elevation and high elevation species separately, retaining Limit and Region variables.
 Finally, we analyzed whether the direction (upslope or downslope) of elevation limit shifts of high and low elevation species could be explained by Limit and Zone.
-Here we examined only significant shifts determined from the pfa analysis above.
-We used one-sided binomials to test whether upslope shifts were the most common across regions (Hypothesis 1), whether range contractions were more likely in high elevation species and conversely, whether range expansions were more common in low elevation species (Hypothesis 2).
-We then compared these results across all three regions to evaluate whether the patterns of range shifts of species from Yosemite was consistent in the other regions (Hypothesis 3).
+Here we examined only significant shifts determined from the Pfa analysis above.
+We used one-sided binomial tests to determine whether upslope shifts were the most common across regions (Hypothesis 1), whether range contractions were more likely in high elevation species and conversely, whether range expansions were more common in low elevation species (Hypothesis 2).
+We then compared these results across all three regions to evaluate whether the patterns of range shifts of species from Yosemite were consistent in the other regions (Hypothesis 3).

 We also used GLMMs to examine whether species’ traits explained range shifts.
 We tested eight species’ traits: (1) annual rhythm (obligate hibernator, facultative hibernator, non-hibernator), (2) daily rhythm (diurnal, nocturnal, active anytime), (3) mean litter size, (4) mean litters per year, (5) mean young per year, (6) mean adult mass, (7) mean longevity, and (8) diet (omnivore, herbivore, granivore, insectivore).
 We also included Limit and Region in these analyses to determine whether species’ traits explained more variation in shifts than models that included Limit and Region (Hypothesis 4).
 To resolve interactions between Limit and Zone, we analyzed low elevation and high elevation species separately.
 Each variable was analyzed singly and then in additive models by adding each of the remaining variables to the best model from the previous step.
-We repeated this procedure in a forward manner until additional variables no longer improved the AIC score.
+We repeated this procedure in a forward manner until additional variables no longer improved (i.e., lowered) AIC.

 Climatic nearest neighbor